Edgenesis/shifu/docs/design/deviceshifu/design-deviceShifu-lwm2m.md

 return success
 ```

-For the LwM2MServer to handle the notify request from device, the method signature looks like:
+For the LwM2MServer to handle notification requests from device, the method signature looks like:

 ```go
 LwM2MServer := NewLwM2MServer()